knative/serving/docs/serving-api.md

 </em>
 </td>
 <td>
-<p>SecretNamespace is the namespace of the existing TLS secret.</p>
-<p>Namespace of the existing secret, if missing the namespace of the domainmapping is assumed.</p>
+<p>SecretNamespace is the namespace of the existing secret used to terminate SSL traffic.
+If empty the namespace of the DomainMapping is assumed.</p>
 </td>
 </tr>
 </tbody>